ltfschoen/justopensource/README.md

 #### Inclusions

-As described in the "Definition and Measurement of Success" section, where the focus of in-depth research/analysis shall include only:
+As described in the "Definition and Measurement of Success" section, where the focus of in-depth research/analysis shall include the following focus topic:
 * Open-source communities
+	* Categories:
+		* Successful community ownership
+		* Collaborative creation on open source environments

+#### Licensing

+Research outputs shall be open access with a free and permissive license.

 #### Exclusions

-* In-depth research/analysis into:
+* In-depth research/analysis into other focus topics:
 	* Economic theory
 	* Legal landscape and regulation
 	* Governance